-Behaviour of fruit fly
+Behaviour of fruit flies

 Fruit fly numbers tend to increase, usually in spring, when temperatures are warm and there is continued availability of suitable host plants.
 Fruit flies develop from eggs to adults within four to five weeks.

-- rest in shady trees (fruit trees, ornamental trees and shrubs) during the day
+- Rest in shady trees (fruit trees, ornamental trees and shrubs) during the day.

-- feed in the host tree
+- Feed on the host tree.

-- mate at dusk
+- Mate at dusk.

-- can survive throughout winter
+- Can survive throughout winter

-- lay eggs into healthy, maturing and ripening fruit (on the tree) and vegetables
+- Lay eggs into healthy, maturing and ripening fruit (on the tree) and vegetables.

-- need to feed on a source of protein before eggs will mature for laying
+- Need to feed on a source of protein before eggs will mature for laying.

-- only mate once in lifetime
+- Only mate once in lifetime.

-- must wait about five days before commencing egg laying
+- Must wait about five days before commencing egg laying.